De Finetti Theorems for Quantum Conditional Probability Distributions with Symmetry: De Finetti Theorems for boxes with CHSH symmetry

-\end{mydef} This distance is just the $\ell^1$ distance of the probability distributions of $a$, maximized over the input $x$.
-Now we can state the de Finetti theorem: \begin{thm} Let $P_{AB|XY}$ be an $n$-round CHSH symmetric quantum box.
-Denote by $P^{k}_{AB|XY}$ the marginal of the first $k$ rounds.
-There is a $k$-round CHSH symmetric quantum de Finetti box $\tau_{AB|XY}$ such that
+Now we can state the de Finetti theorem: \begin{thm} Let $P_{AB|XY}$ be an $n$-round CHSH symmetric quantum box .
+Denote by $P^{k}_{AB|XY}$ the marginal of the first $k$ rounds.{and let $P^{k}_{AB|XY}$ be the marginal of the first $k$ rounds as defined in eq.~\eqref{eq:marginal}.} There is a $k$-round CHSH symmetric quantum de Finetti box $\tau_{AB|XY}$ such that

 with $C = \frac{2}{\sqrt{2-\sqrt{2}}}\approx 2.6$. \end{thm} For the proof of theorem \ref{thm:de_finetti_theorem_2} we first note that the distance between two CHSH symmetric boxes is just the $\ell^1$ distance between the distributions of the wins and losses of the CHSH game, which are independent from the input into the box. \begin{lem} Let $P_{AB|XY}$ and $Q_{AB|XY}$ be CHSH symmetric $n$-round boxes and $W = A\oplus B \oplus XY \oplus \mathbf{1} \in \{0,1\}^n$ be the random variable that indicates in which rounds the CHSH game was won.
 Let $P_W$ and $Q_W$ the distribution of $W$.
 Then